Robert M. Simmons

 • Home• Author's Note • Contents • Contact •

-Subjects: spitting, anti-social behavior, Middleboro MA, public apathy, poetry, poems
+Subjects: poems about, spitting, anti-social behavior, Middleboro MA, public apathy, poetry, poems